Import required libraries import pandas as pd from sklearn.datasets import load_iris from factor_analyzer import FactorAnalyzer import matplotlib.pyplot as plt from matplotlib import style import matplotlib from factor_analyzer.factor_analyzer import calculate_bartlett_sphericity from factor_analyze

 Data with large number of measured variables have the possibility of having some variables to “overlap” due to its inherent dependency.
 Factor Analysis (FA) is an exploratory data analysis method used to search influential underlying factors or latent variables from a set of observed variables.
 It is a method for investigating whether a number of variables of interest Y1, Y2,…, Yl, are linearly related to a smaller number of unobservable factors F1, F2,…, Fk.

 Data and Methods

-We have data for the Individuals entering web based personality assessment test for 25 personalities.
-These 25 variables (A1, A2, …, O5) can be organized by five putative factors: Agreeableness, Conscientiousness, Extraversion, Neuroticism, and Opennness.
+We have data for the Individuals entering web-based personality assessment tests for 25 personalities.
+These 25 variables (A1, A2, …, O5) can be organized by five putative factors: Agreeableness, Conscientiousness, Extraversion, Neuroticism, and Openness.

 The data for each 25 variables were collected on a 6 point response scale – 1 Very Inaccurate; 2 Moderately Inaccurate; 3 Slightly Inaccurate; 4 Slightly Accurate; 5 Moderately Accurate; 6 Very Accurate.